COPlanner: Plan to Roll Out Conservatively but to Explore Optimistically for Model-Based RL: Experiment

 \subsection{Experiment on visual control tasks}

 \textbf{Baselines}: We conduct experiments to demonstrate the effectiveness of our proposed framework on visual control environments.
-We integrate our algorithm with DreamerV3 \citep{hafner2023mastering}, the state-of-the-art Dyna-style model-based RL approach recently introduced for visual control.
-The implementation details can be found in Appendix~\ref{app: implementation details}.
-We choose LEXA \citep{mendonca2021discovering} as our another baseline.
+We integrate our algorithm with \textbf{DreamerV3}~\citep{hafner2023mastering}, the state-of-the-art Dyna-style model-based RL approach recently introduced for visual control.
+The implementation details can be found in Appendix~\ref{app: implementation details}. {We choose LEXA \citep{mendonca2021discovering} as our another baseline.
 LEXA uses Plan2Explore \citep{sekar2020planning} as intrinsic reward to explore the environment and learn a world model, then using this model to train a policy to solve diverse tasks such as goal achieving.
-Here we adopt LEXA on DreamerV3 to address continuous control tasks and name it as LEXA-DreamerV3.
 Since pure exploration base on Plan2Explore is sample inefficient for model learning when solving specific tasks, we use the real reward provided by environment as extrinsic reward and add it to intrinsic reward provided by Plan2Explore to train the explorer.
-We call this baseline LEXA-reward-DreamerV3.
-We also provide comparison with more visual control MBRL methods including TDMPC~\citep{hansen2022temporal} and PlaNet~\citep{hafner2019learning} in Appendix~\ref{app: exp_vmbrl}.
+We adopt this method on DreamerV3 and call it \textbf{LEXA-reward-DreamerV3}.
+Besides, we compare our method with the SOTA model-free visual RL method \textbf{DrQV2}~\citep{yarats2021mastering}. } We also provide comparison with more visual control MBRL methods including TDMPC~\citep{hansen2022temporal} and PlaNet~\citep{hafner2019learning} in Appendix~\ref{app: exp_vmbrl}.

 \textbf{Environment and hyperparameter settings}: We use 8 visual control tasks of DMC as our environment.
 In COPlanner-DreamerV3, we learn a latent one-step prediction dynamics model as Plan2Explore~\citep{sekar2020planning}, the ensemble size is 8.
 We set action candidate number $K$ and planning horizon $H_p$ equal to 4 in all tasks.
 For optimistic rate $\alpha_o$ and conservative rate $\alpha_c$, we set them to be 1 and 0.5, respectively.
 All other hyperparameters remain consistent with the original DreamerV3 paper.